camunda/camunda-docs/versioned_docs/version-8.2/self-managed/modeler/web-modeler/troubleshooting/troubleshoot-database-connection.md

 You configured a custom SSL certificate in your remote Amazon Aurora PostgreSQL instance and want Web Modeler to accept that certificate.

-### Add Amazon Aurora CA to trust store
+### Add Amazon Root CA to trust store

-By default, the Java version used by `modeler-restapi` ships with the Amazon Aurora CA.
+By default, the Java version used by `modeler-restapi` ships with the Amazon Root CA.

 If you passed a custom trust store to `modeler-restapi`'s JVM process (e.g. via `JAVA_TOOL_OPTIONS` as described in [the Zeebe connection troubleshooting guide](./troubleshoot-zeebe-connection.md#provide-the-certificate-to-the-jvm-trust-store)),